AlexandrErohin/home-assistant-tplink-router/README.md

 NOTE!
 1. If you use `https` connection to your router you may get error `certificate verify failed: EE certificate key too weak`.
 To fix this - unset `Verify ssl`
 2. Use Local Password which is for Log In with Local Password

+<img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">

+3. If you got error - `You need to use web encrypted password instead.
+Check the documentation!` Read [web encrypted password](#encrypted_pass)
-3. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
+4. The TP-Link Web Interface only supports upto 1 user logged in at a time (for security reasons, apparently).
 So you will be logged out from router web interface when the integration updates data

-<img src="https://raw.githubusercontent.com/AlexandrErohin/home-assistant-tplink-router/master/docs/media/router.png" width="30%">
+### <a id="encrypted_pass">Web Encrypted Password</a>
+If you got error - `You need to use web encrypted password instead.
+Check the documentation!`
+1. Go to the login page of your router. (default: 192.168.0.1).
+2. Type in the password you use to login into the password field.
+3. Click somewhere else on the page so that the password field is not selected anymore.
+4. Open the JavaScript console of your browser (usually by pressing F12 and then clicking on "Console").
+5. Type `document.getElementById("login-password").value;`
+6. Copy the returned value as password and use it.

 ## <a id="supports">Supported routers</a>
 ### Fully tested Hardware Versions